beescuit9510/frontend-interview/abc.md

 	for example,
 	some developers think
-	JSX is a part of JS or browser, so that JS engine or browser can understand JSX. like how junior developers think DOM API is a part of JS in the begining
+	JSX is a part of JS or browser, so that JS engine or browser can understand JSX. like how junior developers think DOM API is a part of JS in the beginning

+	some developers memorize the rules of hooks, we know that we should not call hook functions inside conditionals or loops and we can only call them at the top level because order of execution of hooks matter

-	some developers memorize the rules of hooks, but you do not actually have to memorize it once you understand How Fiber Tree and Fiber Node works.
+	but junior developers do not often know why it matters, so they memorize the rule but you do not actually have to memorize it once you understand Hooks are stored as a linked list on the Fiber Node

-	and even tho we developers do not have to write code in the imperative way we need to have in-depth knowledge of React's internal workings, like its reconciliation algorithm and Fiber engine to optimize performance in complex applications
+	and even tho we developers do not have to write code in the imperative way we need to have in-depth knowledge of React's internal workings, like its reconciliation algorithm and Fiber engine to optimize performance or to debug in complex applications
 - ##### ==Disadvantages of React==
 	it is very easy to use
 	because it is declarative,